hassanShakur/angular/README.md

 ### View Encapsulation

 This is where angular adds unique attributes to each component elements so styles used by that component only affect the component itself.
-You can disavle this default behaviour in through:
+You can disable this default behaviour in through:

 ```ts
 import { Component, ViewEncapsulation } from "@angular/core";